wisp-lang/wisp/README.md

 its second element, a parameters list in the third element, and the fourth element is the template to which the macro will expand.

-Now let us mimic the Lisp 'let' macro in LispyScript.
+Now let us create a Lisp like 'let' macro in LispyScript.

     (macro let (names vals rest...)
       ((function ~names ~rest...) ~@vals))